Amjaadko/holbertonschool-low_level_programming/README.md

 # More Functions, Nested Loops

-## Project Requirements
+## Project Description

-This directory contains C functions for "More Functions, Nested Loops" tasks.
+This directory contains solutions for the "More Functions, Nested Loops" tasks in C.

-### Files:
+## Files

-- `0-isupper.c` : checks for uppercase character
+- `0-isupper.c` : checks if a character is uppercase
-- `1-isdigit.c` : checks for a digit (0 through 9)
+- `1-isdigit.c` : checks if a character is a digit (0-9)
 - `2-mul.c` : multiplies two integers
 - `3-print_numbers.c` : prints numbers from 0 to 9 using only _putchar twice
-- `main.h` : header file containing all prototypes
+- `main.h` : header file containing all function prototypes

-### Notes:
+## Notes

-- All files follow Betty coding style
+- Betty coding style is used for all files
+- No global variables
 - No use of standard library functions except `_putchar`
-- Only 5 functions per file max
+- Maximum 5 functions per file
-- Each file ends with a new line
+- All files end with a new line